 Now, I see how difficult it is to achieve common visions and goals over personal or selfish interests.
-My work with global authorities on the topic, federal and local authorities and entrepreneurs, allowed me to see that revenue and shortsightedness are often the engine for those decision makers.
+My work with global authorities on the topic, federal and local authorities and entrepreneurs allowed me to see that revenue and shortsightedness are often the engines for those decision-makers.
 On the other hand, there are more and more dreamers that give heart and passion every day to make sustainable tourism a reality.

 Beatriz, you are the founder and CEO of Sustainable Riviera Maya, Mexico.
 What are Sustainable Riviera Maya’s main objectives?
 When and why did you establish Sustainable Riviera Maya?

 Our objectives are aligned to the UN Sustainable Development Goals, and we work in different paths to achieve solutions on each of them.

 I fell in love with the Riviera Maya region in 1992.
 I left Mexico City and, with no job or starting point, soon I created a marketing and communication firm, Neographika Inc., with 42 employees.

 After 16 years of witnessing how development was being done in the area, in 2009 I started Sustainable Riviera Maya envisioning a large NGO that would combine all sustainability efforts in the region, small or large, and which would unite stakeholders through a shared vision.
 From there, the goal was to be able as a destination to co-create a new future, under the lights of a global vision towards a sustainable world.
 I wanted Sustainable Riviera Maya to become a powerful asset for all stakeholders in the region.

 What are the main challenges Sustainable Riviera Maya faces today?